 Home entertainment projectors pack a TV into a device similar in size to a laptop – try picking up a TV with one hand and see how far it gets you!
 So long as the projector is in a position to properly project onto the desired surface, then its actual location is not of much importance.
 Commonly, projector owners choose to mount their devices onto the ceiling, thus fully maximizing the space.

-Moreover, the emergence of short throw projectors has even made it so that they can be placed on a shelf within close range of the projection surface.
+Moreover, the emergence of short-throw projectors has even made it so that they can be placed on a shelf within close range of the projection surface.
 The same goes for the projector screen, which can either be anchored to the wall or even made retractable.
-In opposition to televisions, the presence of which are permanent, the small size advantage of projectors allows them to maintain a more subtle presence in your entertainment space.
+In opposition to televisions, the presence of which is permanent, the small size advantage of projectors allows them to maintain a more subtle presence in your entertainment space.

 Compact Size Bottom Line:

 - Aesthetically neutral

 Not only are home entertainment projectors small, but they’re also lightweight.
 Usually weighing somewhere between 2 and 20 lbs, the average projector owner should have no problem moving around with it, if need be.